 I stop short of saying I’m certain he is saying that.
 But that it is possible.
 Jesus loved children and it appears without a disclaimer and without commands like “repent” and “believe”.

 Closing Thoughts on a Biblical “Age of Accountability”

 I close by saying that I have a hard time believing there are exceptions to coming to God through Christ for those who are in remote villages where there is no Gospel presence precisely because verses like Acts 17:26-30 appear to preclude those exceptions.
 They seem to be making the point that “You cannot be excused because of where you live.”
 But small children are different biblically.
 They go the opposite way–that they can be too young to know right from wrong and to choose to follow God.
 For that reason, I believe in an age of accountability.

 What is that age?
 I have no idea.
-I know of some children that began following Christ at the age of 3.
-I will guess that in cultures with less Christian presence the age is probably higher than in places where children go to a Gospel preaching church three times a week essentially from birth.
+Some children began following Christ at the age of 3.
+However, I will guess that in cultures with less Christian presence the age of accountability is probably higher than in places where children go to a Gospel preaching church three times a week essentially from birth.